 Our intermodal transportation technology at Mileus is designed to achieve this, with a roughly 50% AOV decrease — and with a few other benefits (read on for those).

 The technology enables a deep, seamless, automated integration between public transport and ride-hailing or taxi services.
-It plans your customer’s journey, using public transit in the city centers with high congestion levels and a ride-hail or taxi outside the gridlocked areas.
+It plans your customer’s journey, using public transit in the city centres with high congestion levels and a ride-hail or taxi outside the gridlocked areas.

 This 50% decrease in average order value (AOV) can bring as much as 3 x higher ride frequency, leading to a 15+% increase in average revenue per user (ARPU).